sulxxy/DSL-for-Data-Analysis/README.md

-# DSL for Data Analysis
+# DSL for Scalable Data Analysis
-A Domain Specific Language for Data Analysis written in C++ with LLVM as back-end
+A Domain Specific Language for scalable data analysis written in C++ with LLVM as back-end

 # Description
 The appeal of MapReduce has spawned a family of systems that implement or extend it.
 In order to enable parallel collection processing with User-Defined Functions (UDFs), these systems expose extensions of the MapReduce programming model as library-based dataflow APIs that are tightly coupled to their underlying runtime engine.
 Expressing data analysis algorithms with complex data and control flow structure using such APIs reveals a number of limitations that impede programmer’s productivity.